nikolailehbrink/retail/README.md

 This template enables automatic wrapping for long class names and class sorting with [`prettier-plugin-classnames`](https://www.npmjs.com/package/prettier-plugin-classnames) and [`prettier-plugin-tailwindcss`](https://tailwindcss.com/blog/automatic-class-sorting-with-prettier).

+To give you a better starting experience, it also adds the [Inter](https://fonts.google.com/specimen/Inter) font as a preloaded local font with [Fontsource](https://fontsource.org/).

 ## Development

 Run the Vite dev server: